-Missionary Kenneth Pasch works closely with the Hmong missions in Chiang Rai, the Lao missionary in northeast Thailand, and the Thai pastor who leads the work based in Chiang Mai.
+Hmong missions in Chiang Rai, Lao missionary Tom Chaleunsouk in northeast Thailand, and the Thai pastor who leads the work based in Chiang Mai all work closely together.
 Thai Village, Inc. (vocational opportunities) and Christians Forward Southeast Asia (humanitarian aid) are two Lutheran Christian-based organizations (not funded by WELS) also working among the hill tribes of Thailand.
 Learn more about WELS mission history in Thailand.

 - Baptized nationals: 1,100